Best Finance Books

 4- “The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns” by John Bogle

-The late Jack (John) Bogle has helped more people with their finances than you could ever imagine.
-As the founder and CEO of the Vanguard Group, his persistence that trying to beat the market is “a loser’s game” has helped common investors to save billions of dollars in unnecessary fees and risk.
+The late Jack (John) Bogle transformed more people’s finances than imaginable.
+As founder and CEO of the Vanguard Group, his conviction that attempting to beat the market is “a loser’s game” helped everyday investors save billions in unnecessary fees and risk.

-In The Little Book of Common Sense Investing, Bogle will teach you one of the simplest investment strategies known to date: Purchasing low-cost index funds.
-Not only will they save you a ton of time trying to research other investments, but they will also beat most actively managed funds.
+In The Little Book of Common Sense Investing, Bogle teaches one of the most straightforward investment strategies available: purchasing low-cost index funds.
+This approach saves considerable research time while typically outperforming most actively managed funds.

 Retirement